DM-Lab-UvA/MinCompSpin_Python/README.md

 # Usage

 The package can be built as shown in [Install](#install).
-You can then import it into python like so:
+You can then import it into python like this:
 ```python
   import MinCompSpin
   MinCompSpin.main("input/path.bin", n)